Info Center

 Sending Email

-Updated 7 months and 1 week ago
+Updated 1 year ago

 The email service that omg.lol provides is focused on email forwarding, and we don’t offer any way to send email directly.
 We’re happy to partner with responsible and ethical email providers who are willing to allow mutual customers to send email from omg.lol addresses.
 Currently we have such a partnership with Fastmail, which is great!